How to Become a Registered Dental Hygienist (RDH)

 - Use high school classes to prepare for program applications.
 Dental hygiene degree programs are highly competitive.
 To stand out, high school students interested in earning associate degrees in dental hygiene should perform well in their classes, particularly in mathematics, chemistry and biology.

 - Have a competitive GPA in prerequisite college courses.
-According to the American Dental Hygienists' Association, 74% of dental hygiene programs strongly consider college science GPA when admitting students.
-Having a high GPA is likely to be advantageous.
+According to the American Dental Hygienists' Association, dental hygiene programs strongly consider college science GPA when admitting students.

 Step 2: Complete a Dental Hygiene Degree Program